sobolevn/git-secret/man/man1/git-secret-tell.1.md

 multiple keys in your keyring with specified email addresses, or if one of the specified emails is already associated with a key in the `git-secret` repo's keyring.

+Under the hood, `git-secret-tell` searches in the current user's `gnupg` keyring for public key(s) of passed email(s), then imports the corresponding public key(s) into your `git-secret` repo's keyring.

 Versions of `git-secret tell` after `0.3.2` will warn about keys that are expired, revoked, or otherwise invalid.
 It will also warn if multiple keys are found for a single email address.

 **Do not manually import secret keys into `git-secret`**.
 It won't work with imported secret keys anyway.

+For more details about how `git-secret` uses public and private keys, see the documentation for `git-secret-hide` and `git-secret-reveal`.

 ## OPTIONS